rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 equations, for example.
 All this makes an `adjacent_transform` algorithm a lower-priority task.

 We do not propose `adjacent_transform` for the reasons described above.

+#### `partial_sum`

+The `partial_sum` algorithm performs operations sequentially.
+The existing ranges library does not have an equivalent algorithm with this left-to-right sequential behavior, nor do we propose such an algorithm.
+For users who want this behavior, [@P2760R1] suggests a view instead of an algorithm. [@P3351R2], "`views::scan`," proposes this view; it is currently in SG9 (Ranges Study Group) review.

+Users of `partial_sum` who are not concerned about the order of operations can call `inclusive_scan` instead, which we propose here.
+We considered adding a convenience wrapper for the same special case of an inclusive prefix plus-scan that `partial_sum` supports.
+However, names like `partial_sum` or `prefix_sum` would obscure whether this is an inclusive or exclusive scan.
+Also, we already have `std::partial_sum` that operates in order.
+Using the same name as a convenient wrapper on top of out-of-order `*_scan`, we propose in the paper, is misleading.
+We think it's not a very convenient convenience wrapper if users have to look these aspects up every time they use it.

+If WG21 did want a convenience wrapper, one option would be to give this common use case a longer but more explicit name, like `inclusive_sum_scan`.

 ### We don't propose "the lost algorithm" (noncommutative parallel reduce)